Doctor of Nursing Practice Program

 The Vanderbilt DNP program meets recommendations of the American Association of Colleges of Nursing (AACN) and of the National Organization of Nurse Practitioner Faculties (NONPF).
 Vanderbilt DNP graduates will have a strong scientific foundation for practice – prepared to translate knowledge quickly and effectively to benefit patients and healthcare systems in the daily demands of practice environments.

-The master’s, post-master’s certificate and doctor of nursing practice nursing programs are accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036; (202) 887-6791.
+The Master's, Post-Master’s Certificate and Doctor of Nursing Practice programs at Vanderbilt University School of Nursing are accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791

 The Vanderbilt Doctor of Nursing Practice program will prepare nurse scholars with a blend of clinical, organizational, economic and leadership skills to: